TK-CamBaz/Transcriptomic-data-analysis-DEMO/Tutorial/StepByStepEN.md

 ```
 The output is a SAM file.

-Next, convert the sam file to a BAM file.
+Next, convert the SAM file to a BAM file.
 This step is a format conversion that significantly reduces the file size without altering its content.
 Use samtools for this step.
 For example, with SRR23919699.sam:
 ```